(MOST RECENTLY UPDATED: 09/22/2024)

 “Opportunities for case and topic presentations, professional interpersonal engagements, conflict resolution, and modeling of effective and collaborative communication were evident across the internship year.”

 “An outstanding experience.
-There is an abundance of assessment tools available cover all major areas of need and my competence in this area was exceptionally supported through consistent opportunities for administration, interpretation, and integrative report writing for a variety of client needs.”
+There is an abundance of assessment tools available that cover all major areas of need and my competence in this area was exceptionally supported through consistent opportunities for administration, interpretation, and integrative report writing for a variety of client needs.”

 “I learned the pace of private practice, learned the importance of really wanting to help the client vs simply going through the motions, learned the value of staying with the science, and learned better how to think independently.”